Pant/nextcloudpi-readthedocs/FAQ.md

 - If you don't have port 443 available, you will have to do it manually.
 You can use the Let's Encrypt DNS challenge authentication for this ( [wiki entry](https://github.com/nextcloud/nextcloudpi/wiki/How-to-configure-Let's-Encrypt-with-closed-ports-80-and-443) ).

 Also, see [this page](https://github.com/nextcloud/nextcloudpi/wiki/Why-is-my-Pi-so-slow%3F) on performance tips.

-### How can I install Plex with NextCloudPi?

-First install plex, after configure NextCloudPi, upgrades, etc.